Creating change, making it permanent.

 Driving Change is Knowable, Tactical and Sustainable with the Right Approach

-Through dozens of client engagements we learned that for large projects, systematic change management work is often not just helpful, but critical.
+Through dozens of customer engagements we learned that for large projects, systematic change management work is often not just helpful, but critical.
 As a result, Amitech has made organizational change management a core competency in our business.
-We help clients contemplating transformational initiatives to:
+We help customers contemplating transformational initiatives to:

 - Understand and avoid common hazards of large-scale change